Xiangyu-Gao/Tilt_Estimate_Gyroscope_Accelerometer/README.md

 This is an implementation of estimating and trackiing the tilt angle of a moving or static IOS phone with the data from gyroscope and accelerometer (IMU on phone).
 The code is adapted from github repository from [Justin Chan](https://github.com/justinklchan/imu_iphone)

 ## What is it
 This project leverages the gyroscope and accelerometer already embedded in most commodity phone devices to estimate the tilt angle of phone when it is moving.
-The tilt angle is defined as the angle ρ between the gravitational vector measured by the accelerometer and the initial orientation with the gravitational field pointing downwards along the z-axis.
+The tilt angle is defined as the angle ρ between the gravitational vector measured by the accelerometer and the initial orientation with the gravitational field pointing downwards along the $z$-axis.

 <img width="497" alt="Screen Shot 2022-06-01 at 1 59 57 PM" src="https://user-images.githubusercontent.com/46943965/171500709-5eb50fd9-6cc2-4431-891c-5483a58a3ff5.png">